Moya/Moya/Readme.md

 Then run `carthage update`.

+If this is your first time using Carthage in the project, you'll need to go through some additional steps as explained [over at Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### Manually

 - Open up Terminal, `cd` into your top-level project directory, and run the following command *if* your project is not initialized as a git repository: